Biden, Dems prevail as Senate OKs $1.9T virus relief bill - WTMJ

 Many of the rejected GOP amendments were either attempts to force Democrats to cast politically awkward votes or for Republicans to demonstrate their zeal for issues that appeal to their voters.

-These included defeated efforts to bar the bill’s funds from going to schools closed for the pandemic that don’t reopen their doors, or that let transgender students born male to participate in female sports.
-One amendment would have blocked aid to so-called sanctuary cities, where local authorities balk at helping federal officials round up immigrants in the U.S. illegally.
+These included defeated efforts to bar funds from going to schools that don’t reopen their doors or let transgender students born male participate in female sports.
+One amendment would have blocked aid to so-called sanctuary cities, where local authorities don’t help federal officials round up immigrants in the U.S. illegally.

 Associated Press writers Lisa Mascaro and Kevin Freking contributed to this report.